 E. Describe (Jot down a few notes):

-- How you assume your students will engage with these affordances, and
+- How you assume your students will interact with these affordances, and

-- How you assume this engagement will advance their learning.
+- How you assume this interaction will advance their learning.